World Skate: World Skate Games

 Since 2017, World Skate has organized the bi-annual World Skate Games, comprising all roller sport disciplines governed by World Skate.
 The World Skate Games are a multi-sport event that serves as the World Championship of 11 disciplines: alpine, artistic, inline downhill, inline freestyle, inline hockey, rink hockey, roller derby, roller freestyle, scooter, skateboard, and speed.

 The first edition of the event was hosted in Nanjing, China during September 2017 as the 'World Roller Games.'
 Over 3,000 athletes, 193 national teams, and 61 national federations participated in the fifteen-day festival, which named world champions in ten sports.

 The second edition of the World Roller Games attracted more than 4,000 athletes to Barcelona, Spain during July 2019.
 Seventy-six national federations participated in eleven sports.

 The third edition of the event – the first to be contested under the rebranded 'World Skate Games' moniker – was originally scheduled to take place in during October and November 2021 in the host cities of Vicente López, Buenos Aires and San Juan, Argentina.
 It was later announced that the Games would be postponed until 2022 due to scheduling conflicts caused by the COVID-19 pandemic but were expected to be hosted in Argentina as originally planned.

 Olympic Games

 In 1992, roller hockey was played at the 1992 Summer Olympics as a demonstration sport.

-Skateboarding events have been introduced for the 2020 Summer Olympics, with two events: park and street.
-Much like BMX cycling, the park event will feature what resembles an empty swimming pool.
-Competitors will have three timed runs for tricks.
-On street, there will be ramps and rails for routines and tricks.
-A total of 80 spots will be available, with a maximum of 20 competitors per event.
-Each country may enter up to three athletes in each event.
+Skateboarding events were introduced beginning at the 2020 Summer Olympics with two events: park and street.
+Much like BMX cycling, the park event features what resembles an empty swimming pool.
+Competitors have three timed runs for tricks.
+On street, there are ramps and rails for routines and tricks.
+At the 2020 Olympics, a total of 80 spots were available, with a maximum of 20 competitors per event.
+Each country could enter up to three athletes in each event.